mrsaraira/constant-containers/README.md

 # constant-containers
-A flexible containers for storing constant data, could replace enums for more complex usages.
+A flexible containers for storing constant data, can replace enums for more complex usages.